alpas/alpasdev/src/main/resources/docs/redis.md

-Alpas doesn't bundle Redis or any Redis client, but it is really easy to integrate and use a Redis client library like [Jedis](https://github.com/xetorthio/jedis) in your app.
+Alpas doesn't bundle Redis or any Redis client, but it is really easy to integrate and use a Redis client library, like [Jedis](https://github.com/xetorthio/jedis), in your app.

 Let's see how we can easily integrate Jedis client in an app using a service provider.